RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/pm/pm-5.md

 ---
-x-trestle-set-params:
-  pm-05_odp:
-    values:
-sort-id: pm-05
 x-trestle-global:
   sort-id: pm-05
 ---

-# pm-5 - \[Program Management\] System Inventory
+# pm-5 - \[Program Management\] Information System Inventory

 ## Control Statement

-Develop and update {{ insert: param, pm-05_odp }} an inventory of organizational systems.
+The organization develops and maintains an inventory of its information systems.

+## Control Objective

+Determine if the organization:

+- \[PM-5[1]\] develops an inventory of its information systems; and

+- \[PM-5[2]\] maintains the inventory of its information systems.

 ## Control guidance

-[OMB A-130](#27847491-5ce1-4f6a-a1e4-9e483782f0ef) provides guidance on developing systems inventories and associated reporting requirements.
-System inventory refers to an organization-wide inventory of systems, not system components as described in [CM-8](#cm-8).
+This control addresses the inventory requirements in FISMA.
+OMB provides guidance on developing information systems inventories and associated reporting requirements.
+For specific information system inventory reporting requirements, organizations consult OMB annual FISMA reporting guidance.

-## Control assessment-objective

-an inventory of organizational systems is developed;
-the inventory of organizational systems is updated {{ insert: param, pm-05_odp }}.